Find Cheap Auto Insurance Quotes in Your Area

 When picking out the best cars for teens, safety is usually the biggest concern for parents.
 The cost of insuring a car is tied to the risk of causing injury or property damage.
-Using insurance costs as a proxy for risk and safety we examined 125 cars for a sample 18 year-old driver living in Pennsylvania to see which cars were seen as least risky and safest.
+Using insurance costs as a proxy for risk and safety, we examined 125 cars for a sample 18-year-old driver living in Pennsylvania, to see which types of cars insurers saw as least risky and safest.

-Best Cars for Teens
+Best cars for teens

 The table below shows the 20 cheapest models to insure for our 18 year-old sample driver.
-Smaller compact cars, such as the Mazda MX-5 Miata and the Volkswagen Golf GTI, made into the top 20 list.
+Smaller compact cars, such as the Mazda MX-5 Miata and the Volkswagen Golf GTI, made it into the top 20 list.
 SUVs and larger cars were also represented, including the Subaru Outback and the Honda Odyssey.

-|Car||MSRP||Average Annual Car Insurance
+Average Annual Car Insurance

 |1||Mazda MX-5 Miata||$23,720||$2,640|